Ericsson/codechecker/docs/user_guide.md

   -b BASE_RUN, --basename BASE_RUN
                         The 'base' (left) side of the difference: this analysis run is used as the initial state in the comparison.
+The basename can contain * quantifiers which matches any number of characters (zero or more).
-The basename can be a Python regex which is meant to cover the whole run name.
-So if you have run_1_a_name, run_2_b_name and run_2_c_name then
+                        So if you have run-a-1, run-a-2 and run-b-1 then
-                        run_.*_[ab]_name selects the first two.
+                        "run-a*" selects the first two.
   -n NEW_RUN, --newname NEW_RUN
                         The 'new' (right) side of the difference: this analysis run is compared to the -b/--basename run.
 The parameter can be a run name(on the remote server) or a local report directory (result of the analyze command).
+In case of run name the newname can contain
+                        * quantifiers which matches any number of characters (zero or more).
+So if you have run-a-1, run-a-2 and run-b-1 then "run-a*" selects the first two.
   -s, --suppressed      Filter results to only show suppressed entries.
                         (default: False)
   --filter FILTER       Filter results.
 The filter string has the following